-Menstruation: Sometime during puberty, a female’s body begins releasing one egg from their ovaries each month.
-If this egg were fertilized by a male sperm, it would grow into a baby.
+Menstruation: Sometime during puberty, a female’s body begins releasing 1 egg from their ovaries each month.
+If this egg is fertilized by a male sperm, it grows into a baby.
 To get ready for the fertilized egg, the uterus builds up a thick lining of blood and tissue.
 This lining is where the fertilized egg would grow into a baby.
-If the egg is not fertilized by sperm, the egg and the lining of the uterus leaves the girl’s body through her vagina and the process starts all over again.
+If the egg isn’t fertilized by sperm, the egg and the lining of the uterus leaves the body through the vagina (menstruation) and the cycle starts all over again.

-Nocturnal Emissions (wet dreams): These start when boys are around 8 or 9 years old, when their testicles begin to make sperm.
-Some nights, when boys are sleeping, the extra sperm comes out of their penis.
-Only a small amount of milky-white fluid comes out, and often looks like a wet spot on the boy’s pyjamas or bed sheets.
+Nocturnal Emissions (wet dreams): These start when testicles start to make sperm (around 8 or 9 years old).
+Some nights, when a person is sleeping, extra sperm comes out of their penis.
+The small amount of milky-white fluid that comes out often looks like a wet spot on the pyjamas or bed sheets.
 Some people have wet dreams and others don’t.
 Wet dreams usually end later in puberty.

-At this stage of development there are some great ways to encourage healthy sexuality and development.
-Children should know the following:
+There are some great ways to encourage healthy sexuality and development.
+At this stage, children should know: